MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/communicate-with-users-from-other-organizations.md

 ## External access

 Use **external access** (federation) when you need a solution that lets external users in other domains find, call, chat, and set up meetings with you.
 External users have no access to your organization's teams or team resources.
-Choose external access when you want to communicate with users outside your organization who are still on Skype for Business (online or on premises) or Skype.
+Choose external access when you want to communicate with users outside your organization who are still on Skype for Business (online or on-premises) or Skype.

 External access is turned on by default in Teams, which means your org can communicate with all external domains.
 The Teams admin can turn it off or specify which domains to include (or exclude).
 To learn more, read [Manage external access](manage-external-access.md).